johnspeare/tableau-populate/README.md

 You can do this manually or add a bunch from a csv file.

-CSV files with 50 user accounts: Users.csv is for Server and users-cloud.csv is for Cloud.
+CSV files with 50 user accounts: users.csv.

 Follow the directions in public docs for adding users via CSV. ([Server](https://help.tableau.com/v0.0/server/en-us/users_import.htm) | [Cloud](https://help.tableau.com/v0.0/online/en-us/users_import.htm)).

 ## Step 3: Run script #2 — Create groups and projects

-Scripts:

-* Server, In-place: create-groups-n-projects.py
-* Server, on internet: create-groups-n-projects.py
-* Cloud: create-groups-n-projects-cloud.py
+Script name: create-groups-n-projects.py

 In a nutshell, this script creates groups and projects on your Tableau site.

 Specifically, it uses tabcmd to create groups which it then populates with users.
 Users only belong to one group.
 They are randomly distributed across the groups.
 You can specify how many groups you want to create.
-The script requiires a csv file of user accounts.
+The script requires a csv file of user accounts.
 If you used a csv file to bulk import users in Step 1, then use that same csv for this script.

 Projects: the script uses REST to create the number of projects that you specify.

+### Script configuration

+User-defined variables must be filled in before you run the script.
+Same configuration as sign-in.py.

+Also includes the number of Groups and Projects that you want to create.
+The script will create these with names, GroupN and ProjectN, where N is an integer starting with 1 and incrementing to the number of Groups and Projects that you specified.